 But self-employment tax is due if the artist earned $400 or more a year as an independent contractor.
 I’ve known several artists and songwriters that did not pay their self-employment taxes, and the result was that the IRS garnished their royalty payments.

 This means royalty income bypassed the artist/writer and went straight to the IRS until the tax debt, penalties, and interest was paid in full.
-Willie Nelson is one of the most infamous stories, in which federal agents seized various assets to satisfy Willie’s estimated $32 million tax debt.
+Willie Nelson is one of the most infamous examples, in which federal agents seized various assets to satisfy Nelson’s estimated $32 million tax debt.

 Most of the creative workforce in the music industry is under independent contractor status.
-For example, an artist is not an employee of the record company or the concert venues they perform in.
-Therefore, the artist is responsible for their own taxes throughout the year, both income (based on tax brackets) and self-employment (FICA, Medicare, etc.).
+For example, artists are not employees of their record company or the concert venues they perform in.
+Therefore, each artist is responsible for their own taxes throughout the year, based on both income (tax brackets) and self-employment (FICA, Medicare, etc.) numbers.

-The consequences of a payment not received or postmarked on or before the due date result in late penalty fees and interest tacked onto the original amount.
-And unless an artist can pay all of the estimated taxes a year in advance, the IRS is not cool with one lump sum tax payment for the year.
-The consequences of paying one lump sum on April 15th can result in more penalties and interest that can carry forward to the next tax year.
+Payments not received or postmarked on or before their due dates will often result in late penalty fees and interest tacked onto the original amount.
+Unless an artist can pay all of their estimated taxes a year in advance, the IRS is not cool with one lump sum tax payment for the year.
+The consequences of taking that approach on April 15th may result in more penalties and interest that carry forward to the next tax year.

-Since you’re responsible for estimated tax, setting aside 25% to 40% of your gross income for estimated tax payments is a good idea.
+Since you’re responsible for paying estimated taxes, setting aside 25% to 40% of your gross income is always a good idea.
 If you’re expected to pay $1,000 or more a year in taxes, then quarterly estimated taxes are due.
 Plan ahead!

-Self-employed people typically file a Schedule C which lists all expenses of a self-employed business.
-If you’ve paid estimated tax throughout the year, it is much more likely you can break even or receive a tax refund based on the Schedule C expense deductions.
+Self-employed people typically file a Schedule C, which lists all the expenses of their business.
+If you’ve paid estimated tax throughout the year, it is much more likely you can break even or receive a tax refund based on Schedule C expense deductions.

-If you paid any other independent contractors $600 or more in a year (for example studio musicians, producers, mixing and mastering engineers), the IRS will require a 1099-Misc Form to qualify for those expense deductions.
-In other words, keep track of those big expense items, because you’ll need the documentation to get the deduction.
+If you paid any other independent contractors $600 or more in a year (e.g., studio musicians, producers, mixing, and mastering engineers), the IRS will require a 1099-Misc Form to qualify for those deductions.
+In other words, keep track of big expense items because you’ll need the documentation to get the deduction.

-An example of the first is trying to deduct your entire mortgage if you use only single room exclusively for business purposes (like recording and producing).
-You can only deduct a portion of your mortgage payment as a business expense.
-This portion is based on the room’s square footage relative to the entire house.
-You can’t just deduct the entire home mortgage.
+An example of the former is trying to deduct your entire mortgage if you only use one room for business purposes like recording and producing.
+You can only deduct a portion of your mortgage payment as a business expense based on the room’s square footage relative to the entire house.

-An example of the second would be paying a mastering engineer $10,000 in fees, but not issuing or filing a 1099-Misc to properly document the expense.
-Big expenses look suspicious without any 1099-Misc documentation, which could flag an audit.
+An example of the latter would be paying a mastering engineer $10,000 in fees, but not issuing or filing a 1099-Misc to properly document the expense.
+Big expenses look suspicious without any proper documentation, which could trigger an audit.

-What’s more, if you show a loss for multiple years in a row, the IRS can reclassify your business a “hobby,” which means you can’t deduct losses as a business anymore.
+What’s more, if you show a loss for several years in a row, the IRS can reclassify your business as a “hobby,” which means you can’t deduct losses as a business anymore.